-Within thirty (30) days of any material change in the information contained in his or her most recently filed statement, the County Officer or Employee shall file a signed amendment to the statement indicating the change.
-The Ethics Board shall have free and unlimited access to all forms at all times.
+2. Within thirty (30) days of any material change in the information contained in his or her most recently filed statement, the County Officer or Employee shall file a signed amendment to the statement indicating the change.

-County department heads shall ensure that if an Officer or Employee under the department head's purview who is required to file a statement does not timely file a statement, such Officer or Employee's ability to directly or indirectly expend County funds is suspended until such time as the statement has been filed.
-This will include without limitation suspension of use of County-issued credit cards and suspension of the ability to approve vouchers, purchase orders, contracts and payroll.
-If a County Officer or Employee subject to the filing requirement is unable to timely file the statement or amended statement due to approved leave-time, illness, injury, lack of County engagement, or other justifiable circumstances, such individual must submit for Ethics Board approval a written request for an extension of time to file, approved by such Officer or Employee's department head or by the County Executive or Legislative Chair.
+- 3. If a County Officer or Employee subject to the filing requirement is unable to timely file the statement or amended statement due to approved leave-time (excluding vacation time), illness, injury, lack of County engagement, or other justifiable circumstances, such individual must submit for Ethics Board approval a written request for an extension of time to file, approved by such Officer or Employee's department head or by the County Executive or Legislative Chair.
 The request shall be supported by such documentation as may be reasonably requested by the Ethics Board.
-The prioritization of other County matters over the filing of the disclosure statement is not grounds for an extension of time to file.

-- 2. If a County Officer or Employee who is elected or paid is not able, after reasonable efforts, to obtain some or all of the information required by paragraph two of this section which relates to his or her spouse or household member, he or she shall so state, as part of the annual disclosure statement. - 3.
+The prioritization of other County matters over the filing of the disclosure statement is not grounds for an extension of time to file. - 4.
+If a County Officer or Employee who is elected or paid is not able, after reasonable efforts, to obtain some or all of the information required by paragraph two of this section which relates to his or her spouse or household member, he or she shall so state, as part of the annual disclosure statement. - 5.
 The Ethics Board shall review all disclosure statements.
 Upon being satisfied as to the content and completeness of a statement, the Ethics Board shall return the statement to the Office of the County Executive, which will in turn file the original statement with the County Clerk and an electronic copy with the Clerk of the Legislature.
-All such statements are public records and shall be kept on file for at least seven (7) years. - Section 9.
-Lists of Titles Required to File; Notice of Filing Requirements; Verification of Filing; Training and Distribution of Code - 1.
-A list of those titles which are subject to County disclosure requirements, as the same may be amended from time to time by the Ethics Board, is on file with the Clerk of the Legislature and in the office of the County Executive.
+All such statements are public records and shall be kept on file for at least seven (7) years. - 6.
+If the Ethics Board finds a disclosure statement to be deficient, the Ethics Board will provide written notification of the deficiency(ies) to the filer along with a date or period of time by which the deficiency(ies) must be cured.
+If all deficiencies are not cured within the specified date or time period, and the otherwise applicable filing deadline has passed, the Disclosure Statement may be deemed to have been untimely filed.